suchyta1/kittie/doc/README.md

 so I'll just keep saying `Kittie` for now in the documentation.)

 * [ADIOS-2](https://github.com/ornladios/ADIOS2)
-* [Cheetah](https://github.com/suchyta1/cheetah/tree/suchyta) -- notice the 'nonstandard' `suchyta` version, which has not been merged into master.
+* [Cheetah](https://github.com/suchyta1/cheetah/tree/summit-support) -- notice the 'nonstandard' `summit-support` version, which has not been merged into master.
 (This is what provides the YAML frontend.)

 `Kittie` itself is a CMake package.
 I've never quite been able to figure out how to get the Python installation to work correctly under CMake,